 Power gain in dB (ap) = 10 log Ap

-These amplifiers are designed to achieve maximum voltage amplification because it raises the voltage level of the signal at the beginning.
-Voltage gain of the amplifier is given by the expression:
+These are designed to achieve maximum voltage amplification because it raises the voltage level of the signal at the beginning.
+The voltage gain of the amplifier is given by the expression:

 AV = β * (Rc / Rin)

-In such amplifier following features are required to be incorporated in such amplifiers for performance well.
-Following points to be noted are:
+In such amplifiers, the following features are required to be incorporated to perform well.
+The points to be noted are:

 - High Collector load resistance ( Rc): The collector load resistance should be relatively high.
 To obtain this condition we keep the lower collector current i.e. 1 mA.

-- Higher Value of β: The transistor employed should have a higher value of β i.e. greater than 100.
-Hence, the transistor should have the thin base.
+- Higher Value of β: The transistor used should have a higher value of β i.e. greater than 100.
+Hence, the transistor should have a thin base.

 - Low input resistance ( Rin ): The input resistance of the transistor is quite low.

-To handle a larger amount of power to the load and large current, a power amplifier is used to deliver a larger amount of power to the load.
-To meet these requirements, following features are to be kept in mind:
+To handle a large amount of voltage and current at the load, a power amplifier is used to deliver a larger amount of power to the load.
+This is because the product of voltage and current at the output is greater than the product of voltage and current at the input.
+To meet these requirements, the following features are to be kept in mind:

 - The Larger size of transistor: When heavy current passes through the transistor, more heat is produced at the collector junction.
 To dissipate the heat produced, a larger size of transistors are required.

-- Thicker base: Base of the transistor is thick because the transistor employed in the power amplifier is to handle the larger current.
+- Thicker base: Base of the transistor is thick because the transistor employed has to handle the larger current.

 - Low collector load resistance ( Rc): The collector load resistance should be of smaller value because if it has high value there will be more power loss in the resistor.